neneboe/BittyBird/README.md

 [![License](https://img.shields.io/cocoapods/l/BittyBird.svg?style=flat)](https://cocoapods.org/pods/BittyBird)
 [![Platform](https://img.shields.io/cocoapods/p/BittyBird.svg?style=flat)](https://cocoapods.org/pods/BittyBird)

-BittyBird is a Swift client library for interacting with Phoenix Channels that defaults to using MessagePack for encoding and decoding messages to/from binary.
-However, it can be configured to use JSON or any other serialization method instead.
+BittyBird is a Swift client library for interacting with Phoenix Channels.
+It defaults to using JSON for serialization, but also comes with a MessagePack serializer for encoding and decoding messages to/from binary.
 Check out this blog post on [how to set up your Phoenix app to use MessagePack for serialization](https://strongwing.studio/2018/07/07/setting-up-phoenix-channels-to-use-messagepack-for-serialization/).

 ## Installation
 BittyBird is available through [CocoaPods](https://cocoapods.org).
 To install